Pauline-momanyi/Pauline-momanyi/README.md

 ### Hi there 👋.
 I am Pauline

-- 🔭 I’m a software engineer currently working in quality engineering and governance
+- 🔭 I’m a software engineer with a bias in Cloud and DevOps
-- 🌱 I’m currently learning UI automation using Robot Framework

 ## Tools and Technologies